mkang315/CST-YOLO/README.md

 | w/o MCS | 0.998 | 0.954 | 0.868 | 0.940 |
 | w/o MaxPool | 0.999 | 0.920 | 0.938 | 0.952 |

 **Table 3.3&nbsp;&nbsp;&nbsp;&nbsp;Abation study of the proposed modules.
-Results are APs and mAP@0.5 on the BCD dataset.
+Results are mAP@0.5 on the BCD dataset.
 The best results are shown in bold.**
 | Method | WBCs | RBCs | Platelets| Overall |
 | :-------: | :-------: | :-------: | :-------: | :-------: |
 | w/o CST | 0.975 | 0.860 | 0.869 | 0.901 |